-- · Running Back, 4.25 years,
+- Running Back, 4.25 years,

 - Wide Receiver, 4.16 years,

 - Defensive Back, 4.60 years,

 - Offensive Line, 5.04 years,

 - Quarterback, 5.10 years,

 - Linebacker, 4.85 years,

 - Defensive Lineman, 4.74 years,

-- · Kicker, 5.07 years
+- Kicker, 5.07 years

 Although there are 53 spots on each NFL team's roster, only a limited number of those are spots open to competition each preseason.
-Last year, 928 players who were attempting to make rosters were cut before the NFL season even started.
-That's an average of 29 players per club.
+Last year, 1,184 players who were attempting to make rosters were cut before the NFL season even started.
+That's an average of 37 players per club.
 Undrafted free agents are even less likely to make an NFL roster.
+Players who remain in college for their senior seasons often assume leadership roles on their teams, a quality that NFL teams value greatly when selecting players.